 - Do you find that you spend a large amount of time reading self-help books and trying to “change” for the better?

-- Does your partner reject you sexually and emotionally, or is he overly aggressive regarding sexual contact?
+- Does your partner manipulate or guilt you into sexual contact?

 If you are experiencing any of the bulleted items above, you may be in an abusive relationship.